Optimal decay and regularity for a Thomas--Fermi type variational problem: Decay estimates

-We already know that from regularity and superharmonicity of $V$ we derive regularity and non negativity of $u_V$ (see Corollaries \ref{reg_non_pos}, \ref{q=d_over_alpha} and \ref{V_cont} for regularity and Proposition \ref{prop_intro} for non negativity).
+\end{proposition} \begin{proof} The proof is similar to \cite{orbital}*{Lemma $7.1$}.
+From Proposition \ref{prop_23} we derive continuity of $V$.
+This, combined with the fact that $V$ vanishes at infinity in particular implies boundedness of $V$ as well.
+Thus, from regularity and superharmonicity of $V$ we derive regularity and non negativity of $u_V$ (see Corollaries \ref{reg_non_pos}, \ref{q=d_over_alpha} and \ref{V_cont} for regularity and Proposition \ref{prop_intro} for non negativity).
 Moreover, since $I_{\alpha}*\rho_V$ is clearly non negative, the Euler--Lagrange equation \eqref{u_quasi_ovunque} implies that the function $u_V$ is dominated by the bounded function $V$.
+In particular, since $V$ vanishes at infinity the same happens to $u_V$.
 Next, if we define $c:=\left\|u_V\right\|^{\frac{2-q}{q-1}}_{L^{\infty}(\bbr^d)}$, the function $u_V$ solves

 It is known that the operator $(-\Delta)^{\frac{\alpha}{2}}+c$ has a positive and radially non increasing Green function $\mathcal{K}_c$ behaving as follows